khaman1/GEOIP-RDAP-IPList-Python/README.md

 # GEOIP-RDAP-IPList-Python
-The main function is in the file main.py
+This program will collect the ip addresses from a file and store them in mysql.
+From that, we can do queries on the database for search.

+Type 'python main.py -h' for help